-Acoustic neuromas are also called vestibular schwannoma, acoustic neurinoma, vestibular neuroma, and acoustic neurofibroma.
-These are tumors that evolve from Schwann cell sheath and can be either intracranial or extra-axial.
-They usually occur adjacent to the cochlear or vestibular nerve.
-Anatomically, acoustic neuromas tend to occupy the cerebellopontine angle.
-About 20% of internal carotid artery (ICA) tumors are meningiomas and may occur elsewhere in the brain.
-Bilateral acoustic neuromas also tend to be exclusively in individuals with type 2 neurofibromatosis.
+Acoustic neuroma is also called vestibular schwannoma (VS), acoustic neurinoma, vestibular neuroma or acoustic neurofibroma.
+These are tumors that evolve from the Schwann cell sheath and can be either intracranial or extra-axial.
+They usually occur adjacent to the cochlear and vestibular nerves and most often arise from the inferior division of the latter.
+Anatomically, acoustic neuroma tends to occupy the cerebellopontine angle.
+About 5-10% of cerebellopontine angle (CPA) tumors are meningiomas and may occur elsewhere in the brain.
+Bilateral acoustic neuromas tend to be exclusively found in individuals with type 2 neurofibromatosis.

-Acoustic neuroma is allied to neurofibromatosis type 2 (defect on Chromosome 22) bilateral disease.
+Bilateral acoustic neuromas may be a part of neurofibromatosis type 2 occurring due to a defect on chromosome 22q12.2 at the location of the neurofibromin 2 gene which encodes merlin protein.
 Studies have shown that acoustic neuroma had a causative predisposition mutation.
 Radiation exposure may predispose a patient to the development of that condition as well.
+Even though mobile phone radiation has been of concern, several studies have failed to prove its causative effect on vestibular schwannomas.

 Grossly, the tumor is rubbery-firm with a pale, gray color.
 It shows different degrees of vascularity and has a well-defined capsule, which could be discoursed by the displaced and stretched nerve fibers.
 The cut section is usually pale gray and firm with a finely trabeculated appearance.
 Often, evidence of cystic degeneration, hemorrhage, xanthomatous changes and points of calcification may be present and are encountered in large tumors.
 These changes give a variegated appearance in consistency and color to the giant tumors.
 The blood supply of the tumor comes mainly from the internal auditory artery, which forks the surface of the tumor with several tiny branches.
 For larger tumors, there might be blood supply through small branches of the neighboring cerebellar and pontine arteries.